epklein/epklein.github.io/_pages/personal-dev/self-mgmt/weekly-retro.md

 permalink: /personal-dev/self-mgmt/weekly-retro
 ---

-In the end of my friday at work, I write a brief summary of my week at work.
-That is about myself and my team.
+At the end of my workday on Friday, I write a brief summary of my week at work, focusing on myself and my team.

-In this summary I try to answer these questions:
+In this summary, I try to answer these questions:

 1. **Progress**: What did we achieve this week?
 2. **Problems**: What issues did we face?